Homemade Coconut Pecan Frosting

 Once the frosting has thickened up, and I always let it simmer a few minutes more just in case, then you can remove it from the heat.

 Add in the vanilla extract, coconut flakes, and the pecans.
-Mix it together and let it sit to cool.
+Mix together and let it cool.

 When can I start frosting?